 Northland Ethnic Festival

 Held each year the Northland Ethnic Festival is a community celebration to increase awareness and appreciation for cultural and ethnic diversity.
 The festival features booths and displays, music, dance, food, children's crafts and family history help.

-With Platte County and entire Northland gaining in diversity, the Northland Ethnic Festival is viewed as important and meaningful by Platte County, cities, schools and agencies.
-This will be the festival's eleventh year.
+With Platte County and the entire Northland gaining in diversity, the Northland Ethnic Festival is viewed as important and meaningful by Platte County, cities, schools and agencies.
+This will be the festival's twelveth year.

 This free event invites participation and discussion among all ages and groups.